AndrewEmad14/ITIDocs/RedHat/Lectures/redHatDay#4.md

     sort by meomory
-    works only for 2mins and refreshes every 30s switching inside the terminal is not the same as loging in
+    works only for 2mins and refreshes every 30s switching inside the terminal is not the same as loging in ls -R / 2> /dev/null | sort > result &
+    /dev/null if i dont want to create a file for the error